 Bio: Heidi L. Wilson is an accomplished Public Relations Practitioner with a background in Journalism, Research, Public Relations, Marketing and Media.
 She received her Bachelor of Arts Degree in Mass Communications from Virginia Union University and a Master of Science Degree in Strategic Public Relations from Virginia Commonwealth University.

-Wilson currently works as Chair of the Mass Communications Department at Virginia Union University and teaches courses such as Introduction to Public Relations, Social Media, Crisis Communications, Campaigns, Event Planning, Public Relations Writing and more.
+Wilson currently works as Chair of the Mass Communications Department at Virginia Union University and teaches courses such as Principles of Public Relations, Social Media, Crisis Communications, Campaigns, Event Planning, Public Relations Writing and more.
 She advises students in their specified career fields and leads them during professional learning activities such as internships, job shadowing programs, clubs, committees etc. In 2012, Wilson assisted in designing a new Public Relations sequence on behalf of the Communications department that was officially approved by the University Board of Directors and implemented Fall 2013.